You

 Last

-with a writer from Hawaii collaborated on a Blues song.
+a writer from Hawaii collaborated on a Blues song.
+The Canadian

-The Canadian writer then pitched the song to the director
+writer then pitched the song to the director of a Blues

-of a Blues Festival that happened to be in town that week.
+Festival that happened to be in town that week.
+The pair

-The pair ended up with their first co-write together getting
+ended up with their first co-write together getting recorded

-recorded on a blues compilation CD alongside several well
+on a blues compilation CD alongside several well known Blues

-known Blues artists like John Lee Hooker.
-Together they
+artists like John Lee Hooker.
+Together they accomplished

 CHOOSE THE RIGHT DEMO